Bridging Loans: What They Are & How To Get One

 Are unregulated bridging loans safe?

-No form of borrowing is completely without risk, but unregulated bridging loans aren’t as dodgy as the name suggests.
-This is simply the term for commercial bridging finance, which needs to be bespoke, flexible and tailored to the borrower.
+No form of borrowing is completely risk-free, but unregulated bridging loans aren’t as dodgy as the name suggests.
+This is simply the term for commercial bridging finance, which needs to be bespoke, flexible, and tailored to the borrower.

-For example, if you are investing in a buy to let, an unregulated lender would allow you to borrow against potential rental income, rather than your personal income.
+For example, if you are investing in a buy-to-let property, an unregulated lender would allow you to borrow against potential rental income rather than your personal income.

-Most bridging finance brokers are unregulated, as they lack the necessary clearance to operate in a regulated environment, but they can offer you bespoke bridging finance advice from a commercial standpoint.
+Most bridging finance brokers are unregulated, as they lack the necessary clearance to operate in a regulated environment.
+Still, they can offer you bespoke bridging finance advice from a commercial standpoint.

 Open and closed agreements